sveltejs/kit/documentation/docs/60-appendix/10-migrating.md

 ### HTML minifier

 Sapper includes `html-minifier` by default.
-SvelteKit does not include this, but it can be added as a [hook](/docs/hooks#server-hooks-handle):
+SvelteKit does not include this, but you can add it as a prod dependency and then use it through a [hook](/docs/hooks#server-hooks-handle):

 ```js
 // @filename: ambient.d.ts